 This is a really important one.
 Lots of event registration platforms operate by slapping a quite hefty percentage fee on all of your ticket sales.
 This can, in turn, lead to the temptation to hike your prices, or pass the ticketing cost onto your customers via a booking fee.
 It’s not a bad thing to charge a booking fee, but getting the balance wrong can put people off if they don’t feel they’re getting value for money.

-With Ticket Tailor, you only pay a flat fee (monthly or Pay As You Go) and never a percentage on the individual sales.
+With Ticket Tailor, you only pay a small fee per ticket with Pay-as-you-go, or you can purchase credits upfront to access significant discounts.
 This makes us one of the cheapest platforms out there, in turn letting you offer a more competitive price to your customers.

 Compare ticket prices on this handy free tool >